 Backward Conditioning.
 A respondent conditioning procedure in which the conditioned stimulus is presented after the unconditioned stimulus.
 Ineffective.

 Baseline.
 An experimental condition that is conducted before any treatment conditions in order to establish the base rate of the behavior to which the treatment conditions can be compared.

 Behavior.
-Any measurable, neurally-mediated reaction of a body part to stimulation.
+Any measurable, neurally-mediated reaction of an organism to stimulation.